John O'Brian: Teaching and lectures

-O'Brian has taught at York University, Toronto, Harvard University, Cambridge, The University of British Columbia, Vancouver, and Ritsumeikan University, Kyoto.
+O'Brian has taught at York University, Toronto; Harvard University, Cambridge; The University of British Columbia, Vancouver; and Ritsumeikan University, Kyoto.
 At the University of British Columbia, he was appointed assistant professor in 1987, associate professor in 1991, and full professor in 1998.
 He chaired the University Art Committee from 1993 to 2014 and the Program in Canadian Studies from 2002 to 2005.
-He also held the Brenda & David McLean Chair in Canadian Studies from 2008 to 2011 and was an associate of the Peter Wall Institute for Advanced Studies.
-He taught undergraduate and graduate courses, in addition to supervising MA and Ph.D. theses.
-He also organized numerous field trips for students.
-Following the election of Donald Trump as president of the United States in 2016, he canceled a field trip to New York because, he said, "worms are crawling out of the ground all over America [and I will] not crawl with them."
-Students circulated a petition denouncing the cancellation.
+He held the Brenda & David McLean Chair in Canadian Studies from 2008 to 2011 and was an associate of the Peter Wall Institute for Advanced Studies.
+He taught undergraduate and graduate courses, in addition to supervising more than one hundred MA theses and PhD dissertations over the course of his career.